TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 that the code point comes from ( except for 1st plane code points ).
 Thus, nothing means 1st plane, 1 means 2nd plane and so on.
 For example, 0x**1**1f4a means code point comes from the 2nd plane and so on.
 Awesome!

+&#x2020; A variable width encoding is when in order to represent one code point, the encoding would sometimes use 1 byte but some other types 2 or more bytes.
+In formal writing the bytes are also sometimes referred to as _units_.
+Thus, in a variable width encoding some units are going to be _singletons_, which by themselves represent a single code point, some are going to be _lead units_, which come first in a multi-unit sequence, and _trail units_, which come afterwards in a multi-unit sequence.
+The reason `UTF-8` is considered a variable width encoding is because depending on how large the code point is, it is going to use a different amount of bytes.
+Consider this string `I♥NY`.
+In `UTF-8` it is going to be encoded as 6 bytes: `49 E2 99 A5 4E 59`, where `49` is a _singleton_ and corresponds
+to the character `I`; `E2` is a _lead unit_, `99` and `A5` are trail units and together `E2 99 A5` can be decoded
+into the `♥` character; both `4E` and `59` are also _singletons_ and decode to the characters `N` and `Y` correspondingly.

+What is probably less intuitive is that `UTF-16` is also a variable width encoding.
+The reason for that is that in order to encode code points 0x0000-0xffff it uses 2 bytes for each code point but in order to encode code points 0x10000-0x10ffff `UTF-16` uses 4 bytes ( a surrogate pair ), which means that in order to encode a single code point, `UTF-16` uses sometimes one amount of bytes, sometimes another, which, in turn, fits the definition of a variable width encoding.

 ## TODO

 - write everything between `---`
+- write `UCS-2`
+- write what is a variable width encoding
 - don't forget the part about string encoder
 - what is endianness
 - verify that we can use surrogates in utf-8 / utf-16 HTML document